What is Bitcasa?

 For an alpha release, I have no complaints, and having an unlimited amount of space will certainly come in handy especially as the world gets more portable.
 I could certainly see myself using this for all my larger videos that may fill up the Amazon CloudDrive rather quickly.
 Adding backups of Windows is also a potential idea for you while using the service.
 Knowing that your files are completely safe and inaccessible to anyone but you is the biggest positive of the service, however, and may be worth the $10 per month after the beta ends.

-If you are a Mac user, Bitcasa beta is available here: Bitcasa for Mac
+If you are a Mac user, Bitcasa beta is available here.
+You will still need to request an invite (check the Windows section below): Bitcasa for Mac

 If you are a Windows user, you will need to receive an invite, which you can request here: Windows Invite